GOP investigator: Wisconsin should weigh decertifying vote

 An Associated Press review of Wisconsin and other battleground states also found far too little fraud to have tipped the election for Trump.

-The report, paid for with $676,000 in taxpayer money, was due at the end of last year but delayed after mayors and state and local election officials filed multiple lawsuits to block subpoenas issued to them.
+The report, paid for with $676,000 in taxpayer money, was first due in October but delayed after mayors and state and local election officials filed multiple lawsuits to block subpoenas issued to them.
 The officials said they were willing to meet in public to discuss the election, but not behind closed doors with Gableman.

 Those lawsuits are still pending and because of that, Gableman said his investigation can’t conclude.

 “Of course we’re not done,” Gableman said.
+He said he was negotiating a contract extension.

 Gableman said he had spent about $360,000 so far on the investigation and issued 90 subpoenas, but no one with information about how elections are run has spoken with him.